 How To Enable / Disable The Comments On Single Post?

-You can enable/disable the comments on a single post or page by overriding the settings.
-Go to post edit screen of any post and click on screen option.
-By checking/unchecking the comment box you can enable/ disable the comments.
+You can enable/disable the comments on a single post under discussion settings.
+Go to post edit screen of any post and go to discussion tab.
+By checking / unchecking the “allow comments” box you can enable/ disable the comments.

 Hope this article helps you to know more about WordPress comments and moderation features.
 If you’ve any questions, feel free to contact me and share this post with your friends on Facebook, Twitter and Google +.